 - Propagation, or the speed at which data travels from one node to another

 Many of these issues can be solved, or at least heavily reduced, by using an effective delivery network.

 When all of the data transfer is conducted from a single server, it increases your vulnerability to malicious events like denial-of-service (DDoS) attacks and other vulnerabilities.

-These are coordinated requests for information that are conducted from multiple locations and users at an appointed time; they can also deploy automatically through bots.
-The purpose is to cause the server to crash due to traffic overloads in order to make a political statement or just for the sake of making mischief.
+In short, DDoS attacks are coordinated requests for information that are conducted from multiple locations and users at an appointed time; they can also be deployed automatically through bots.
+The purpose of this is to cause the server to crash due to traffic overloads.
+This is done by means of a threat such as extortion and blackmailing or just for the sake of making mischief.

 You can even use your CDN to keep hackers out and protect your sensitive data.
 This is achievable because CDNs continually refresh TLS/SSL certificates, providing higher authentication and encryption standards.
 They also deflect traffic away from your original server to proxies.

 Better Content Distribution

 Heavy traffic loads and hardware malfunction results in more downtime that most websites simply can’t afford.
 By distributing the traffic over multiple content delivery systems, your infrastructure and servers will have a less burden to carry.

 Here are some examples who can benefit from a CDN the most: